Black-Reservoir/food-ordering-webapp/CONTRIBUTING.md

 - `fix/your-fix-name` → Bug fixes

 ## 💬 Communication
-- Use the dedicated **#project-questions** channel in Discord for project-related questions.
+- Use the dedicated **#project-queries** channel in Discord for project-related questions.
 - Be respectful and collaborative.

 ---